Midcoast Maine Lighthouses

 Monhegan Island Light

-Monhegan: First built in 1824 and restored in 1850, this granite block tower stands 47 feet high and conically shaped.
+Monhegan: First built in 1824 and restored in 1850, this granite block tower stands 47 feet high and is conically shaped.
 The tower is located 10 miles offshore Monhegan Island.
 Can be reached by car ferry from Boothbay Harbor, New Harbor, and Port Clyde.
 This tower is frequently the subject of artists.

 Owls Head Light